sarkershantonu/sarkershantonu.github.io/_posts/2015/2015-08-02-jvm-architecture.md

 gh-badge: [star,follow]
 comments: true
 ---
 In this article we are going to see a quick overview on **JVM Architecture**.
-This is very useful if you are a developer or a **performance engineer* who needs to monitor JVM and investigate issues .
+This is very useful if you are a developer or a **performance engineer** who needs to monitor JVM and investigate issues .

 Our main goal is to know inner components, workflow and key monitoring items.
-We will discuses only about JVM comes with JDK8.
+We will discuses only about JVM comes with **JDK8**.

 ## What is JVM?
 JVM refers to java virtual machine.
 It comes with JDK/JRE.
 JVM is the runnable instance where JRE is the main packages of JVM , Java Package Classes and necessary run time items containing with this.
 So, JVM is a part of JRE.